Replacement Tail Lights

 Tail Lights - Their History

 It wasn't until the early 1980's when the next big automotive lighting change happened.
-Several car manufacturers began throwing the center high mount stop lamps (AKA "Third brake lights") into their cars and trucks.
+Several car manufacturers began throwing center high-mount stop lamps (AKA "Third brake lights") into their cars and trucks.
 This allowed surrounding vehicles to easily decipher a brake light from a turn signal, and having it higher up also made the tail lights more visible to other drivers.
 In 1986, the third brake light became mandatory on all passenger cars in the United States.
-A few years later it also became mandatory on all light and heavy duty trucks.
+A few years later it also became mandatory on all light- and heavy-duty trucks.

 Replacing a Tail Light

 There is no denying it - tail lights are one of those things that you really need to have working at all times.
 The people in the car behind you don't have a sense of humor for non-working brake lights.
 It's just not fun.
 Luckily, removing and installing a replacement tail light assembly is easy.
 They are simple electrically and simple to swap out.

 Most tail lamps can easily be swapped out from the inside of the trunk/hatch/bed.
 Some have wing-nuts holding them in place, while others have regular hex nuts holding them.
 Trunk mounted lights are typically mounted the same way.
 When installing a replacement tail light, it always helps to push it into the mounting location while tightening it.
 This allows it to seal properly against the body of the vehicle without putting so much force on the tail light mounts themselves.
 If you rely solely on the tail light mounts to pull the light tight against the body, the mounts could potentially snap off.
 That would obviously put quite a damper on your day.

 Brake Light Electrical Diagnosis